-Food courts are the perfect solution.
+Food halls are the perfect solution.
 In spite of their historic mall-culture reputation, the model of a casual hall with multiple food options is enjoying a bit of a renaissance, and not just in suburbia.
 Right here in NYC, food halls are gaining major foodie clout with excellent vendors, artisan marketplaces, and appealing perks (and sweet treats) for families with kids.
 It's the perfect eatery for families: there's a food option for everyone, minimal wait times, multiple bathrooms, and no one notices if your kid tantrums or drops half their meal on the floor.

 Check out our NYC Restaurant Guide for even more family dining options in just about every neighborhood—and every finicky palate.